freeman-lab/spark-janelia/README.md

 # Spark Janelia

 Scripts, utilities, and community for launching Spark on the Janelia Research Center cluster.
-We maintain a chatroom on gitter if you have any questions.

----
-### Organizing usage
-Check out the [teamwork](TEAMWORK.md) page, where we help coordinate usage among users.
+If you have questions you can come hang out in the public freeman lab [chatroom](https://gitter.im/freeman-lab/discussion) on gitter (or #thefreemanlab on freenode).

 ---
 ### Using Spark